ciaranodonnell/ciaranodonnell.github.io/_posts/2020-10-11-intro-to-event-sourcing.markdown

 Lets start by defining what it isn't and why we might need it.

-Imagine we have a simple blog application, and you want an CRUD API for the posts.
+Imagine we have a simple blog application, and you want an CRUD API for the articles.
 In a *pure* REST based API you would have an endpoint like */api/arcicle/* where you could:
 - Create a new post: PUT an Article object at the URL
 - Update a post: POST a Article
 - Read all the articles: Get */api/arcicle/*